 With a scatterplot, we see the relationship between the variables.
-We can see when UCLA Bookstore price is larger, whether Amazon price tends to be larger.
-We can consider the strength of the correlation and we can plot the linear regression equation.
+We can see that when UCLA Bookstore price is larger, Amazon price also tends to be larger.
+We can consider the strength of the correlation and we can draw the linear regression equation for predicting Amazon price from UCLA Bookstore price.